AJRB Royalty Payments 2023

-- It is proposed that $1 per tune in AJRB is paid yearly.
-We'll trial that amount and see if it is sustainable long term.
+- As per the arrangements last year, it is proposed that $1 per tune in AJRB is paid yearly.
+We'll continue to trial that amount and see if it is sustainable long term.

 Some questions answered:

-I am strongly encouraging you to fill out the form to indicate how you would like to be paid.
+I am strongly encouraging you to fill out the form at the link below to indicate how you would like to be paid.

 There is absolutely no pressure to whatsoever: but some people have indicated that they would prefer to direct their royalties to their nominated charities; which I can administer.
 Charities available are Support Act; Unicef; Medicins Sans Frontiers; ASRC; Sounds of Change.
 I am also happy to send some support to independent radio that plays Au Jazz; such as PBS, RRR, FBI, etc. Again, no pressure or judgment whatsoever.